Coral Song

 You begin your journey as a young Marine Biologist, brought onto a decommissioned oil rig to build a thriving and diverse marine ecosystem.
-The goal of your research is to see if the site of the oil rig, post fossil fuel, is able to rejuvenate species of fish whose numbers have depleted through overfishing.
-Using futuristic scientific methods, you navigate a landscape of various actors who are affecting your research, as you try to facilitate collaborative survival within a multispecies landscape.
+The goal of your research is to see if the site of the oil rig, post fossil fuel, is able to rejuvenate coral reefs, which have suffered under the rising temperatures due to global warming.
+Using contemporary scientific methods, you encounter a landscape of various actors who are affecting your research, as you try to facilitate collaborative survival within a multi-species landscape.

 Description